 If you are interested in helping your local community to get better broadband sooner than planned in the Suffolk wide roll out programme, you may wish to consider community self-help solutions.

 The Community Fibre Partnership can provide some advice on the options, as well provide funding towards your community scheme.
-Additionally, under the Better Broadband Subsidy Scheme, it is possible for communities to pool individual subsidies for wider schemes.
+Additionally, under the Better Broadband Subsidy Scheme (which has been extended until December 2019, although the scheme is closed until early January 2019 - see more information in our interim broadband solutions page), it is possible for communities to pool individual subsidies for wider schemes.

 Self-help solutions include for example self-dig schemes, where a local farmer or estate owner could provide some of the digging work to assist in bringing forward any potential upgrades.